jwm-dev/jwm.place-minecraft/README.md

 For versioning, each .jar file will indicate the proper version of the mod to download.

-You can either download the ones here, which should be kept up-to-date with what is currently running on the server, or you can seek out the individual modpages and download them from their source.

 To install, download this directory and place all the .jar files inside your /mods directory on your MC neoforge instance.
 The hidden .index directory is for Prism Launcher.
 If you do not use Prism then you can safely delete these files, otherwise they are essential for the launcher listing